Jhana 8 logo with lotus leaf.

 Realization dawns that this infinite consciousness contains nothing permanent – the universe is always in flux.

-Eighth Jhana – Realm of Neither Perception or Non-Perception
+Eighth Jhana – The Base of Neither Perception Nor Non-Perception (Realm of)

 The experience of the eighth Jhana is quite a bizarre situation to find yourself in.
 It is like being in a limbo of being alive or dead.
 It’s not literal, of course – you’re sitting there on the floor very much alive and you’re not going to pass away during Jhana.
-But, the feeling – the knowing, is that the situation is like that limbo state.
+But, the feeling is that the situation is like that limbo state between existence and no existence.

 After a while one becomes aware of the possibility of a choice.
-A movement at least, toward one of these factors.
+Or, a movement at least, toward one of these factors.
 There may not be a real choice to move TOWARD one because the mind is incapable of that in the 8th Jhana.

 As one lets go of this dichotomy there comes to be felt a final feeling to it all.
 Is it death?
 Is it the death of the mind?
 There is nothing known in the state, but upon coming out of the 8th Jhana you can hypothesize that there is a choice here to choose to let go of the dichotomy altogether, or stay with it and observe it some more.